costela/wile/README.md

 The `.well-known` folder must also be accessible from external sources.
 I.e.: if you run a reverse proxy for some backend application, it should include an exception for this folder.

-Per default, no new request will be made if wile detects an existing certificate for the same requested domains with a validity of more than 1 day.
+Per default, no new request will be made if wile detects an existing certificate for the same requested domains with a validity of more than 25 hours, 1 day plus 1 hour safety margin.
 This can be changed with the `--min-valid-time` and `--force` options.

 # Usage